Lindsay Hunter / Innovative Short Fiction Contest Judge

 James R. Gapinski / Managing Editor

 James R. Gapinski holds an MFA in Creative Writing from Goddard College and an MA in Humanities with a Postmodern Literary Studies concentration from Prescott College.
 He is currently associate faculty at Ashford University.
 His fiction has appeared in Cheap Pop, Juked, Monkeybicycle, NANO Fiction, Word Riot, SmokeLong Quarterly, and elsewhere.
 He lives in Portland, Oregon with his partner, two cats, and a collection of 8-bit video games.

 Chelsea Werner-Jatzke / Outreach Coordinator

 Chelsea Werner-Jatzke is a writer from NYC living in Seattle.
 She received her MFA from Goddard College and is managing fiction editor at Pacifica Literary Review.
 She is co-founder of Till, an annual writing retreat in Arlington, WA, and Lit.mustest, a reading series at the Richard Hugo House.
-She is the author of two forthcoming chapbooks: Thunder Lizard (Dinosauria, Sauropoda) (H_NGM_N, 2016) and Adventures in Property Management (Sibling Rivalry Press, 2017).
+She is the author of two chapbooks: Thunder Lizard (Dinosauria, Sauropoda) (H_NGM_N, 2016) and Adventures in Property Management (forthcoming from Sibling Rivalry Press, 2017).
 Her stories have appeared in Sonora Review, Monkeybicycle, Everyday Genius, SpringGun Press, Pif, Beecher’s Magazine, Tupelo Quarterly, and elsewhere.

 Uma Rallabhandi / Senior Editor